playframework/play-samples/README.md

-# Play Hello World Web Tutorial for Java
+# Play Hello World Web Tutorial for Scala

 To follow the steps in this tutorial, you will need the correct version of Java and a build tool.
 You can build Play projects with sbt or Gradle.
 Since sbt works particularly well with Play, the tutorial instructions describe how to build the project with sbt.
 The template requires: